shellspec/website/index.md

 "Fast" has two meanings.
 Testing cycles is fast, Execution speed is fast.

 If failed your tests, display error with the line number.
+You can easily rerun only failed tests using Quick execution.
-You can re-run the failed tests with the line number.
+You can also rerun using the line number or spec description.

 <script src="https://asciinema.org/a/256058.js" id="asciicast-256058" async data-cols="100" data-rows="24"></script>